thoughtspot/dev-workshop/workshop.md

 In the end, we will create components for several different embed types including liveboards and searches.
 To handle the navigation between these components we will use react router.

-First, in **App.js**, add an import for react-router-dom, and Material UI's `Typography` and `Container`.
+4. In **App.js**, add an import for react-router-dom, and Material UI's `Typography` and `Container`.
 This can go below the Navigation import we just added.

 ```React
 import { BrowserRouter, Routes, Route } from 'react-router-dom';